HinTak/RaspberryPi-Dev/Downgrading-Pi-Kernel.md

 sudo apt-mark showhold
 ```

 The last step (`sudo apt-mark showhold`) is for verification.
-The `sudo apt-mark hold` stops them from getting auto-upgraded.
+The `sudo apt-mark hold` step stops them from getting auto-upgraded.

-To unhold (again, the first step of verifying current holds is not needed), and go back to the latest:
+To unhold (again, repeating the first step of verifying current holds), and go back to the latest:

 ```
 sudo apt-mark showhold